 |2||Does you application contain multiple tiers?||See Service Configuration|

 For each tier, provide the list of dependent services.
 The services listed in this section also identify the dependency from the service deployment perspective.

 The bundle store contains the agent and service bundles.
 This repository is hosted by CloudCenter CDN () or can be hosted locally in a private cloud environment using a standard Apache server.

-Are there external services that need to be connected to and communicated with (for example, a new schema on an existing SQL server cluster, a new Virtual IP, VIP, on an existing load balancer, and so forth)?
+Are there external services that need to be connected to and communicated with (e.g., a new schema on an existing SQL server cluster, a new VIP on an existing load balancer)?

 You can create an application using multiple tiers where you can stipulate each tier to use a different CloudCenter-supportedor externally-provided service (third-party services).

 Are you using custom/private services?

 Where are the required artifacts for these services to be successfully deployed?